 10. Mastering R for Quantitative Finance

-“Mastering R for Quantitative Finance” is such a book that is focused on those perusers who know about the fundamental financial ideas and who also has the basic skills of programming.
+“Mastering R for Quantitative Finance” is such a book that is focused on those perusers who know about fundamental financial ideas and who also have the basic skills of programming.
 Regardless of whether you know the essentials of Quantitative Finance and R programming, this R programming book will definitely give you new disclosures.

 If you are now a specialist in one of the fields, this book will get you fully operational rapidly in the other field.
 Nonetheless, if you wish to take up the beat of the parts impeccably, you should be on a transitional level in Quantitative Finance, and you likewise need to have the proper information in R.

 Just as the name suggests, “Hands-On Programming with R” will hold your hand and guide you through the whole process of learning the R language.
 Learning R programming can be quite tricky and intimidating if you do not have the perfect guide.
 This book will teach you how to program in R, starting from the very basics.

 Not only will this book teach you R programming, but it will also help you to become an expert data analyst and a computer scientist.
 Thus, you will be taught those programming skills that are most required for a data scientist.

 12. R for Data Science